Utility-Partnered · No Cost to Enroll · No Equipment Required

 These programs are run with your utility's direct involvement.
 They are reviewed, approved, and administered through your existing utility account.
 Nothing changes about how you receive electricity.

-How enrollment works →Priority enrollment
+How enrollment works →What people are saying

 SNAP, Medicaid & income-qualified households